Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Februari 2025 23.33.19 UTC
+- WIB: Selasa, 25 Februari 2025 00.23.16 UTC
-- WITA: Selasa, 25 Februari 2025 00.33.19 UTC
+- WITA: Selasa, 25 Februari 2025 01.23.16 UTC
-- WIT: Selasa, 25 Februari 2025 01.33.19 UTC
+- WIT: Selasa, 25 Februari 2025 02.23.16 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"It is during our darkest moments that we must focus to see the light."

-Kategori: attitude
+Kategori: inspirational